Are Universities Training Socially Minded Programmers?

 But in college, where activism is celebrated and time is abundant, joining a club like CS + Social Good is a low-cost way for students to signal their values.
 The question is: When they enter the outside world, will the injection of social consciousness into their otherwise technical educations have made a difference?

 When Google makes money, Stanford makes money.
 Like most research universities, it holds patents for inventions conceived on campus; the university has brought in more than $300 million in royalties from Google’s PageRank tool, which Larry Page and Sergey Brin patented at the engineering school in 1996.
-Down the street at the business school, “Change Lives” posters hang from lamp posts outside buildings named for prominent hedge-fund managers and finance executives.
+Down the street at the business school, “Change Lives” posters hang from lampposts outside buildings named for prominent hedge-fund managers and finance executives.
 Stanford would seem to have a financial incentive to encourage students to join the biggest tech companies, investment banks, and management consulting firms.
 A Stanford spokesman said via email, “We want our alumni to find satisfaction and success—however they may define that—regardless of the path they choose when they graduate.”

 For Niu, any pressure to join a brand-name employer came from classmates, not the school.
 During her freshman year, when on-campus recruiting began, her engineering classmates started to talk about who was interviewing where and who had what lined up.
 “I felt this immense need to prove that I was smart, to prove that I belonged here,” she said.
 “But I didn’t feel like I was actually doing things that aligned with my interests.”